adobe/spectrum-web-components/packages/popover/README.md

 ### Default with no tip

-Default popover with no tip and no direction.
+Default popover with no tip and no placement.
 Popovers will fill up the space of they're containing element by default.
 The default popover has no padding by default

 ```html